The Open University since 2006

 You will see how new technologies can trigger changes in the ecology of work, which adapts to try to incorporate the technologies into work practice.
 In the worst case, no ecological niche can be found and the system is rejected or worked around.
 In the best case, the ecosystem works more efficiently because of mediating new activities technologically.
 Of course, there are many non-technological dimensions to understanding what it might mean to ‘manage knowledge’.
 However, it is fair to say that technology is a thread weaving throughout, and it appears now to be a permanent feature in knowledge management conferences and publications.
 Can ‘knowledge’ be managed as an objectified asset?
 And what does this mean in different contexts?
 In this unit you will explore answers to these questions.

-This is an extract from an Open University course which is no longer available to new students.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Technology Management courses or view the range of currently available OU Technology Management courses.